Mold gold cape

-The Mold gold cape (Clogyn Aur yr Wyddgrug) is a ceremonial cape of solid sheet-gold from Wales dating from about 1900–1600 BC in the British Bronze Age.
+The Mold gold cape (Clogyn Aur yr Wyddgrug) is a ceremonial "cape" of solid sheet-gold from Wales dating from about 1900–1600 BC in the British Bronze Age.
 It was found at Bryn yr Ellyllon burial mound near Mold, Flintshire in 1833.

 The cape is thought to have formed part of a ceremonial dress, perhaps with religious connections.
-It is now in the British Museum in London, where it is usually on display.
+It is now in the British Museum in London, where it is usually on display but it is on display at Museum of Liverpool until 29 March 2026 as part of the "Treasure: History Unearthed" exhibition.

 Discovery

-The gold cape was found in 1833 by workmen (accounts vary: either during the filling of a gravel pit or while they were quarrying for stone).
+The gold cape was found in 1833 by workmen.
+Accounts of the exact circumstances vary: either during the filling of a gravel pit or while they were quarrying for stone.